2020 Oval Office address

 The 2020 Oval Office address, officially titled On the Coronavirus Pandemic, was the second televised, prime-time Oval Office address during the presidency of Donald Trump, delivered on March 11, 2020 at 9:01PM EDT.
 It was released during the rapidly spreading COVID-19 pandemic and the 2020 stock market crash.

 Background

 COVID-19 pandemic

-The COVID-19 pandemic is an ongoing global pandemic of COVID-19, a disease caused by SARS-CoV-2.
+The COVID-19 pandemic was global pandemic of COVID-19, a disease caused by SARS-CoV-2.
 The virus was first reported in Wuhan, Hubei, China, in December 2019.

 March 11, 2020

-A confluence of events made March 11 a significant day in the progression of Covid-19 in the United States:
+A confluence of events made March 11 a significant day in the progression of COVID-19 in the United States: